Fraiddd/traceAreaLas/README.md

 # traceAreaLas 1.1

-traceAreaLas is a small program in Python 3.11 which traces in Autocad the extent of the .las files.
+traceAreaLas is a small program in Python 3.11 which traces in Autocad the extent of the .las, .laz files.

 When you receive a large amount of point clouds from a Lidar, a scouting plan is a definite help.